-Furthermore, one main function of gut microbiota is to devastation non-digestible carbohydrates into short-chain fatty acids (SCFA), mostly propionate, acetate and butyrate[15].
-Evidences suggest that intestinal microbiota and SCFA exert positive effects on glucose-lowering agents in T2D.
-Glucose-lowering agents can alter gut microbiota[16], thus meliorate glucose metabolism and energy balance, and have an influence on the production of SCFAs, thus wise having beneficial effects[12].
-Perhaps mechanisms affect gene expression, levels of inflammatory cytokines and regulate the SCFAs synthesis.
+Furthermore, one main function of the gut microbiota is to devastate nondigestible carbohydrates into short-chain fatty acids (SCFAs), mostly propionate, acetate and butyrate[15].
+Lines of evidence have suggested that intestinal microbiota and SCFAs exert positive effects on glucose-lowering agents in T2D.
+Glucose-lowering agents can also alter gut microbiota[16], thus meliorating glucose metabolism and energy balance; they also have an influence on the production of SCFAs, thereby providing beneficial effects[12].
+Perhaps mechanisms may also affect gene expression, levels of inflammatory cytokines, and the regulation of SCFA synthesis.
 Furthermore, gut microbiota may attenuate side effects caused by glucose-lowering agents, which is an advantage for diabetic patients.
-It was suggested that human gut microbiota express some enzymes which are capable of binding and transforming a wide spectrum of bioactive substances[17,18].
+It has even been suggested that human gut microbiota express some enzymes which are capable of binding to and transforming a wide spectrum of bioactive substances[17,18].

-Orally taken medicines reach the gastrointestinal tract and undergo the intestinal microbiota.
-It has been studied that microbiota-encoded enzymes have the ability to metabolize xenobiotics and impact the pharmacogenetics of drugs and their bioavailability[19,20].
+Orally-taken medicines reach the gastrointestinal tract and encounter the intestinal microbiota.
+It has been shown that microbiota-encoded enzymes have the ability to metabolize xenobiotics and to impact the pharmacogenetics of drugs and their bioavailability[19,20].
 Accordingly, the gut microbiota may have an influence on drug effectiveness.

-Moreover, supplementation with probiotic strains and their combination with nutraceuticals has been demonstrated to provide health benefits in obesity and associated disease in both animals[21,22] and human studies[23-25].
+Moreover, supplementation with probiotic strains and their combination with nutraceuticals has been demonstrated to provide health benefits in obesity and associated diseases in both animal[21,22] and human studies[23-25].

-In this review, we will focus on gut microbiota alterations in obese and T2D patients and its response to currently used anti-diabetic drugs (Figure 1).
-Below we will highlight animal and human researches which elucidate the role of metformin, α-glucosidase inhibitors, glucagon-like peptide-1 (GLP-1) agonists, peroxisome proliferator-activated receptors (PPAR) activators, inhibitors of dipeptidyl peptidase-4 (DPP-4) and sodium/glucose cotransporter (SGLT-2) and other less studied medications on gut microbiota.
+In this review, we will focus on gut microbiota alterations in obese and T2D patients and its response to currently used antidiabetic drugs (Figure 1).
+Below, we highlight the animal and human research that has begun to elucidate the role of metformin (1,1-dimetylbiguanide hydrochloride), alpha-glucosidase inhibitors (α-GIs), glucagon-like peptide-1 (GLP-1) agonists, peroxisome proliferator-activated receptors (PPARs) activators, inhibitors of dipeptidyl peptidase-4 (DPP-4) and sodium/glucose cotransporter (SGLT-2), and other less studied medications on gut microbiota.

 GUT MICROBIOTA AND METFORMIN

-Metformin (1,1-dimetylbiguanide hydrochloride) is the most used non-metabolizable compound from biguanide class which patients take orally.
+Metformin is the most used nonmetabolizable compound from the biguanide class that patients take orally.
 It is currently the drug of choice recommended by the American Diabetes Association and the European Association for the Study of Diabetes.
-Metformin has blood-glucose-lowering and insulin sensitizing effect and inhibits the liver glucose production.
-Also, this drug modulates the incretin pathway by improving the expression of GLP-1 receptor in the pancreas islets and rising plasma levels of GLP-1[5,26,27].
-A recent study suggested that inhibition of mitochondrial glycerophosphate dehydrogenase, an enzyme in the glycerophosphate shuttle, could be the main system of metformin-induced inhibition of gluconeogenesis[28].
+Metformin has blood glucose-lowering and insulin sensitizing effects and inhibits liver glucose production.
+Also, this drug modulates the incretin pathway by improving the expression of GLP-1 receptor in the pancreatic islets and raising plasma levels of GLP-1[5,26,27].
+A recent study suggested that inhibition of mitochondrial glycerophosphate dehydrogenase, an enzyme in the glycerophosphate shuttle, could be the main system involved in the metformin-induced inhibition of gluconeogenesis[28].